Rentap: End of Rentap's power and death

 Rentap and his warriors did not surrender, but retreated to Bukit Lanjak Entimau at the headwaters of Batang Skrang, Lemanak and Engkari.
 He then moved down to the Ulu Entabai, the branch of Kanowit and Julau and built another fortress at Bukit Stulak.
 When he retired from fighting, he moved to Karangan Panggil in Ulu Wak, Pakan, and died of old age in the year 1863.
 He was not buried, but his remains were kept according to the symbol of the Iban-Dayak warrior which was honourably laid down to rest in peace in a mortuary known by the Iban Dayak as Lumbong.
 Later, his remains were installed inside a jar in a traditional ceremony known as Ngerapoh.

-His tomb, the Lumbong, is intact.
+His tomb, the Lumbong, is still intact.
 It is located at the summit of Sibau Hill (Bukit Sibau) at the headwaters of Budu/Kabo River of Saratok and Wak River of Pakan.
 His remains were placed inside a strong wooden coffin under a shrine after the reburial of his remains in October 1989.
 This was done by the Sarawak State Government in the Iban-Dayak traditional hero's burial ceremony named Gawai Ngelombong.

 Libau Rentap's arch-enemy, Sir James Brooke, the first White Rajah of Sarawak, retired due to ill health in 1863.
-He died at Burrator, England on 11 June 1868 at the age of 65 and was buried in Sheepstor Churchyard.
+He died in Burrator, England on 11 June 1868 at the age of 65 and was buried in Sheepstor Churchyard.
 Sir Charles Brooke was proclaimed Rajah in place of his uncle on 3 August 1868.
 He died on 17 May 1917 at the age of 88 and was buried beside the tomb of his uncle.

 The marriage of Layang to Rentap's daughter Tambong begot a granddaughter, Subang, who was married to Penghulu Dalam Munan Anak Penghulu Minggat of Awik.
 Munan was a loyal Iban-Dayak chief who led several punitive expeditions on behalf of the Sarawak government.
 Rentap's principal enemy, the Sarawak government, placed much trust on Penghulu Munan who was married to a granddaughter of the rebel, Rentap.
 Munan was rewarded by his appointment as the first and only paramount chief with a Penghulu Dalam title, a fixed monthly salary, an office in Sibau (now Sibu) and a member of the Sarawak Supreme Council.